paulshryock/release-bump/README.md

 - 🤘 TypeScript types included
 - 🙌 No ads, no analytics, no tracking

+Release Bump was developed to solve the problem of wanting to update a project's Changelog, and add docblock `@since` comments to source code, without yet knowing the next release version.
+Instead of guessing whether the next release is a major, minor, or patch release, we should be able to just write `unreleased`, and have the version number bump to the correct version automatically at release time.

+This becomes especially important while working on a team.
+Perhaps I've fixed a bug, and so I suspect the next release is a patch.
+But later, a team mate adds a new feature.
+So is the next release minor?
+Perhaps later we end up with some backwards-incompatible API-breaking changes.
+So maybe the next release is major.
+We shouldn't need to worry about what the next version is going to be until it's actually time for the release.

 ## Table of contents

 - [Getting started](#getting-started)